by Guy Pickrell

 Tread wear (I’ll come back to this).

-Sure, you’ll find a lot more stuff out on the internet; possible issues with handling at the limits, understeer could increase in the wet, and so on.
-Trust me, once you strip away the dubious and the downright smelly, you’re basically left with that.
+Trust me, that’s it.
+Yes, you’ll find a lot more stuff out on the internet.
+Possible issues with handling at the limits, understeer could increase in the wet, and so on.
+But once you strip away the dubious and the downright smelly, you’re basically left with that.

 The Manufacturer’s Warranty

-When you blow through three tires in six months, you start taking more notice (though, not enough in this case) of tire warranties.
+When you blow through three tires in six months, you start taking more notice (although not enough in this case) of tire warranties.
 The Hankook Ventus V12’s come with a 30,000-mile warranty.
-It is, of course, more complex than that, but to summarize, as long as the tires are fitted correctly, by competent people, on the correct size rims, they are guaranteed for at least 30,000 miles.
+It is, of course, more complex than that but to summarize, as long as the tires are fitted correctly, by competent people, on suitably sized rims, they are guaranteed for at least 30,000 miles.
 Nails, debris, and hubris notwithstanding.
-Oh, and of course, you must rotate them every 7,500 miles.
+Oh, and of course, you must rotate the wheels every 7,500 miles.

 Perhaps for the first time in over 20 years of car ownership, I followed the tire manufacturer’s recommendations exactly, taking the Jag in to have the tires rotated as soon as I had completed the 7,500 miles.
 Tire Guy was a bit surprised to see me back so soon.
 The conversation went something like this:

-Me (feeling stupid): So, you can’t even take them off the rim and switch them?
+(feeling stupid) So, you can’t even take them off the rim and switch them?

-Tire guy (speaking as if to a child): No. They’re asymmetrical and directional, it’d be like putting the left shoe on the right foot.
+(speaking as if to a child) No. They’re asymmetrical and directional, It’d be like putting the left shoe on the right foot.

 Thou Shalt not Rotate

 So, staggering is all the rave with manufacturers of sporty, RWD cars, but tire manufacturers have also been busy in development over the last decade.
 Asymmetrical tread patterns (whereby the pattern on the inside shoulder is different from that on the outside) are now common on performance summer tires and boast improved handling in diverse conditions.
-Directional patterns (which must be fitted so they roll in a given direction) boast improved all-around performance, water displacement, and many other things.
-Some, of course, are both and when you combine this with a staggered setup, you can’t even rotate the wheels laterally.
+Directional patterns (which must be fitted to roll in a given direction) boast improved all-around performance, water displacement, and many other things, and when either are combined with a staggered setup, all means of rotation are lost.

 The Small Print